 Directed by Colin Trevorrow and written by Emily Carmichael, Battle At Big Rock follows a young family — played by Andre Holland, Natalie Martinez and Melody Hurd — as they attempt to survive a trip marred by the violent intrusion of an Allosaurus and a Nasutoceratops.

 The short film, which functions as a teaser of sorts for the upcoming third sequel in the Jurassic World franchise, earned enthusiasm from fans, as well as approval from critics who saw it not just as a welcome addition to the series’ established canon, but also as a return to form for the entire Jurassic Park series as a whole, considering the heavy-handedness and clunky storytelling the previous installments have become steeped in.

 Stuart Heritage of The Guardian even called it “…by far the best in the [Jurassic World] series.”
 He’s not wrong.

-Awards and a killer box office take aside, Jurassic Park’s biggest success would have to be the fact that it introduced an entire generation of kids to well-written science fiction, and that it spurred in them an interest in science and its practical applications — a Jurassic Spark, if you will.
+Jurassic Park’s biggest success, awards and killer box office take notwithstanding, would have to be the fact that it introduced an entire generation of kids to well-written science fiction, and that it spurred in them an interest in science and its practical applications — a Jurassic Spark, if you will.

 If Trevorrow and Carmichael’s Battle At Big Rock is to be taken as any indication as to where Jurassic World III is going, then we can all rest easy: the Jurassic Spark is safe, and it’s not going to go out anytime soon.